-The Box Hill Community Arts Centre [470 Whitehorse road, Box hill], just a short walk from Box Hill Train Station, is a hive of cultural activity all year round, with events, classes and workshops for all ages.
-You can sign up for anything from cooking classes and ceramics to performing arts and jewelry making.
-For those who don’t have the creative touch or who are just looking for a unique gift you can pop in and have a look at the wonderful array of artwork on display at the Alcove Shop.
+The Box Hill Community Arts Centre [470 Whitehorse Road, Box Hill], just a short walk from Box Hill Train Station, is a hive of cultural activity all year round, with events, classes and workshops for all ages.
+You can sign up for anything from cooking classes and ceramics to performing arts and jewellery making.
+For those who aren't looking to get their hands dirty, take a wander throughout the wonderful array of artwork on display at the Alcove Shop.
 You’ll see promoted artists and have the chance to get up close with their unique handcrafted work – all of which is available for purchase.

 Box Hill Town Hall itself is pretty impressive sight, well worth a visit to enjoy the architecture of this historic landmark (it was built in 1935).
 Venture inside and explore The Whitehorse City Artspace [1022 Whitehorse Road, Box Hill], which has range of exhibitions showcasing the City of Whitehorse Art Collections.
 These collections comprise of works by significant artists of the nineteenth and early twentieth centuries, in addition to work by local and emerging artists.